I have battled eczema since the third grade. I wasn't born with the condition, but it has worsened as I've aged.

 This form of eczema can occur either when touching an irritant once or repeatedly.

 This type of eczema usually affects men more than women.
 Men usually develop this form of eczema before their mid-50s.
-Women usually develop this type of eczema in their teens or as a young adult.
+Women usually develop this type of eczema in their teens or as young adults.

 Red, coiled-shaped marks usually develop and appear on the legs, forearms, lower back, hips, and the back of the hands.
 The cause of this form of eczema is unknown, however, the irritants that could possibly cause flare-ups are:

 Individuals with this type of eczema usually develop it in spots on the skin; it forms where scratching is common or frequent.
 This type of eczema usually develops in these areas:

 Individuals with this type of eczema usually scratch frequently during the day or while sleeping.
 The skin becomes irritated as the scratching continues, and becomes prone to infections.

 All treatment options should be approved by your overseeing medical health professional.
 Do not stop or alter your current course of treatment without permission.